Frequently asked questions

 Is my health or age taken into account?

-No, everybody can receive the same 3% rate.
+No, everybody can receive the same 3% to 5% rate.
 Other than your contact and payment details and our requirement to comply with anti-money laundering regulations, we respect your privacy and have no requirement to know anything about you or your health.

 What happens if I die during the term?